© 2002-2019 Axure Software Solutions, Inc. All rights reserved. Axure® is a registered trademark of Axure Software Solutions, Inc.

 STEP 3: ADD INTERACTION TO "TAB 1"

-Select "Tab 1" and double-click "OnClick" in the Properties tab to add a new OnClick case.
+Back on the "Tab control" page, select "Tab 1" and double-click "OnClick" in the Properties of the Inspector pane tab to add a new OnClick case.

-In the left column, click the action "Set Panel State".
+In the left column of the Case Editor, click the action "Set Panel State".

 In the "Configure actions" column, choose the dynamic panel you created.